bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???
 The second opportunity for libraries is supporting researchers through deep learning consultations and research sprints.

 We can help bootstrap researchers looking to get started with applying deep learning techniques to their research projects.
-Example snowflake research.

 ---
 # Snowflake Classification